Florida’s Historic Coast Facts

 MEETINGS - With more than 162,000 square feet of meeting space and 5,800 guest rooms, Florida’s Historic Coast has facilities to accommodate successful meetings with 10 to 1,500 or more attendees.
 Each of the area’s highly rated resorts and hotels provide professional services to assist the planner in making sure all of the group’s needs are met so they can focus on their role of planning and implementing the agenda.

-GETTING HERE - Frontier Airways provides scheduled non-stop service from Chicago O’Hare (ORD) and Philadelphia, P.A.
-(PHL) into The Northeast Florida Regional Airport in St. Augustine (UST).
-VIA Air also provides air service between St. Augustine and Charlotte, N.C.
+GETTING HERE - VIA Air provides air service between the Northeast Florida Regional Airport in St. Augustine (UST) and Charlotte, N.C.
 (CLT) with connecting service to Beckley W.V.
 (BKW).
 The airport, which is also available for private and chartered planes, is a 5-minute drive to downtown St. Augustine or 20-minutes to Ponte Vedra Beach.
 Jacksonville International Airport (JAX) is 50 minutes north of St. Augustine and 30 minutes from Ponte Vedra Beach and provides additional air service including Air Canada, Jet Blue, Delta Airlines, American Airlines, Allegiant Air and more.
 By car, Florida’s Historic Coast easily accessible from the north and south by I-95 and from the west by I-10.